-As a foster parent with Kaleidoscope, you’ll do more than open your home to a child in need.
-With full support and resources from our expert staff, you’ll provide the care, patience and guidance that every child deserves.
+By becoming a foster parent with Kaleidoscope, you’ll do more than foster a child in need.
+With unique support and resources from our team of experts, you’ll provide the care, patience and guidance that every child deserves.

-Kaleidoscope is always in need of foster parents who are committed to caring for the children and youth we serve – all of whom require more intensive services as a result of specialized mental health, behavioral, medical or pregnancy/parenting needs.
+Kaleidoscope is always in need of foster parents who are passionate about caring for the children and youth we help – all of whom require more intensive services as a result of specialized mental health, behavioral, medical or pregnancy/parenting needs.

-Kaleidoscope welcomes committed, mature and responsible individuals or couples who are over the age of 25 for consideration of foster parent licensure.
+Kaleidoscope welcomes committed and responsible individuals or couples who are over the age of 25 who feel the calling to become a foster parent.
 New foster parents are invited to attend our Foster Parent Orientation to learn more specific information on becoming a foster parent.

 Upon submission of the application, prospective foster parents will be invited to participate in an in-home interview with our staff.
 All approved applicants then attend Foster Parent Basic Training and will complete a home study licensing packet.
 Foster parents are required to maintain licensing standards as outlined by DCFS, and several home visits will be required for approval and maintenance of the license.